normj/aspire-aws-feedback/README.md

 that can be run as a container.
 The project uses some experimental API in the AppHost's `Aspire.Hosting.AWS.Experimental` folder for streamlining add the DynamoDB Local container and referencing it to projects.
 It would be really helpful to hear if these APIs are worth adding to the `Aspire.Hosting.AWS` package.

+### LocalStack example

+This is a copy of the Customer Feedback demo but using LocalStack configured in the AppHost.
+There are no plans to add first class support for LocalStack to the `Aspire.Hosting.AWS` package.
+Could be interesting for somebody else to create a `Aspire.Hosting.LocalStack` package that simplifies what I'm doing in this sample.
+I'm open to make sure `Aspire.Hosting.AWS` has the right extension points to make this easier.